Guan Yu: Family

+Historical sources indicate that Guan Yu had a wife, but her name is not recorded in either official or unofficial historical accounts.
+During the Qing dynasty in 1680, the local governor of Xiezhou, Wang Zhudan, erected the Stele of Marquis Guan's Ancestral Tomb (关侯祖墓碑记).
+The stele's inscription provided the first recorded details of Guan Yu's family, stating that he married a woman known as Lady Hu (胡氏).
+According to historical accounts, the governor based the stele's inscription on an ancient tomb brick that a local scholar discovered after it was allegedly revealed to him in a dream.
+While the stele only records her surname as Hu, accompanying regional folklore in Shanxi identifies her full name as Hu Yue (胡玥).

 Guan Yu had two known sons – Guan Ping and Guan Xing.
 Guan Xing inherited his father's title "Marquis of Hanshou Village" (漢壽亭侯) and served in the state of Shu during the Three Kingdoms period.
 Guan Yu also had a daughter.
 Sun Quan once proposed a marriage between his son and Guan Yu's daughter, but Guan Yu rejected the proposal.
 Her name was not recorded in history, but she was known as "Guan Yinping" (關銀屏) or "Guan Feng" (關鳳) in folktales and Chinese opera, as well as in the Dynasty Warriors video game series (as Guan Yinping).
 Guan Yu allegedly had a third son, Guan Suo, who is not mentioned in historical texts and appears only in folklore, the Romance of the Three Kingdoms novel, and in Dynasty Warriors.

 Guan Xing's son, Guan Tong (關統), married a princess (one of Liu Shan's daughters) and served as a General of the Household (中郎將) among the imperial guards.
 Guan Tong had no son when he died, so he was succeeded by his younger half-brother Guan Yi (關彝).

 According to the Shu Ji, after the fall of Shu in 263, Pang Hui (Pang De's son) massacred Guan Yu's family and descendants to avenge his father, who was executed by Guan Yu after the Battle of Fancheng in 219.

 In 1719, the Kangxi Emperor of the Qing dynasty awarded the hereditary title "Wujing Boshi" (五經博士; "Professor of the Five Classics") to Guan Yu's descendants living in Luoyang.
 The bearer of the title is entitled to an honorary position in the Hanlin Academy.